cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

     - it should not impact triggers and actions
     - but consist in an overall change of procedures comparing queries against loaded environment
         - procedures like ``doesModuleConflict``
-    - also adapting ``getModules`` to restrict version possibilites to what has been specified
+    - also adapting ``getModules`` to restrict version possibilities to what has been specified
         - for instance with query *soft@1,2* should only return versions matching

 - prereq/conflict persistency